Max Liebermann: Netherlands

 In the summer of 1880, Liebermann traveled to the Brabant village of Dongen.
 There studies emerged that he later used for his painting Schusterwerkstatt.
 After completing this work, he traveled once more to Amsterdam before returning to Munich.
 Something happened there that "decided his artistic career".
 He glanced into the garden of the Catholic old man's house, where elderly men in black were sitting on benches in the sunlight.
 About this moment, Liebermann later said: "It was as if someone were walking on a level path and suddenly stepped on a spiral spring that sprang up".
 He began to paint the motif, and for the first time used the effect of the light filtered through a canopy (or other barriers), the later so-called "Liebermann's sunspots", that is, the selective representation of (partially) self-colored light to create an atmospheric atmosphere.
 This prefigured Liebermann's late Impressionist work, which has been compared to the work of Renoir.

 At the Paris Salon in 1880 "he was the first German to receive an honorable mention for this work".
 In addition, Léon Maître, an important Impressionist collector, acquired several paintings by Liebermann.
 Encouraged by the longed-for success, he turned to an earlier topic: Using older studies, he composed Recreation Time in the Amsterdam Orphanage (1881–82), also with "sunspots".

 In the fall, Liebermann traveled again to Dongen to complete the Shoemaker's Workshop there.
 In this work, too, his clear turn to light painting is manifested, but at the same time he remained true to his earlier work depictions by continuing to dispense with transfigurative, romantic elements.
-The Shoemaker's Workshop and Recreation Time in the Amsterdam Orphanage found a buyer in Jean-Baptiste Faure in the Paris Salon in 1882.
+The Shoemaker's Workshop and Recreation Time in the Amsterdam Orphanage found a buyer in Jean-Baptiste Faure in the Paris Salon of 1882.
 The French press celebrated him as an impressionist.
 The collector Ernest Hoschedé wrote enthusiastically to Édouard Manet: "If it is you, my dear Manet, who revealed the secrets of the open air to us, Liebermann knows how to listen to the light in an enclosed space."

 Instead of allowing himself to be absorbed by Impressionism, Liebermann stepped back from the sphere of popular light painting and turned back to the naturalism of Leibl in his Bleaching on the Lawn (1882–83).
 While he was working on this painting, Vincent van Gogh tried to meet Liebermann in Zweeloo, but he did not succeed.
 Back from the Netherlands, he followed Countess von Maltzan's call to Militsch in Silesia, where he made his first commissioned work – a view of the village.